googlecartographer/rfcs/text/0000-monitoring-ros.md

 [summary]: #summary

 Add a bridge from `cartographer_ros` to the monitoring facilities of `cartographer`.
-Provide an ROS interface to retrieve these metrics from `cartographer_ros`.
+Provide an ROS interface to retrieve metrics from `cartographer_ros`.

 ## Motivation
 [motivation]: #motivation